 4. Frequent Contact

-Create a blog or “friend” your child’s birth parents on Facebook.
+Create a blog or friend your child’s birth parents on Facebook.
 These digital updates allow birth parents to check in on their child without feeling either obligated or obtrusive.
-And you can always exchange pictures, stories, and thoughts through private messages or email.
+You can always exchange pictures, stories, and thoughts through private messages or email.

 Those brave birth parents did a beautiful thing—and it can’t hurt for them to be reminded now and again about how thankful you are for them.